sagarnildass/Deep_learning_to_classify_dog_breeds/README.md

 ## Amazon Web Services

 Instead of training your model on a local CPU (or GPU), you could use Amazon Web Services to launch an EC2 GPU instance.
-Please refer to the [Udacity instructions](https://classroom.udacity.com/nanodegrees/nd889/parts/16cf5df5-73f0-4afa-93a9-de5974257236/modules/53b2a19e-4e29-4ae7-aaf2-33d195dbdeba/lessons/2df3b94c-4f09-476a-8397-e8841b147f84/project) for setting up a GPU instance for this project.

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](#rubric).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

-## Project Submission

-When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
-- The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
-- Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
-Likewise, please do not include the `bottleneck_features/` folder.__

-Alternatively, your submission could consist of the GitHub link to your repository.

 <a id='rubric'></a>